Textualize/textual/docs/tutorial.md

 ```{.textual path="docs/examples/tutorial/stopwatch03.py" title="stopwatch03.py"}
 ```

-This app looks much more like our sketch. let's look at how the Textual uses `stopwatch03.css` to apply styles.
+This app looks much more like our sketch.
+Let's look at how the Textual uses `stopwatch03.css` to apply styles.

 ### CSS basics